-Using a two handed approach, probe the acquisition points listed on each screen as guided by the system (Figures 33a-i).
+Figure 31d: Four points on glenoid face: superior, inferior, anterior, posterior ACQUISITIONS Using a two handed approach, probe the acquisition points listed on each screen as guided by the system (Figures 33a-i).
 When the probe tip is in contact with the bony area to be acquired, press the Forward button on the probe handle.
 The system will begin to acquire points as soon as the button is pressed.
-The button does not need to be held down to continue acquiring points, it only needs to be pressed once per step.
+The button should not be held down to continue acquiring points, it only needs to be pressed once per step.
 Move the probe tip across the bony surface until the system has acquired enough points and moves to the next step.
+This can also be indicated by the circle to the right of the anatomy filling up and then turning green with a check mark.
 Take care to keep the probe in contact with bone the entirety of the acquisition process, and try to capture as much surface area as possible in each acquisition patch.
 If the probe tip is lifted off or if incorrect points are acquired, the surgeon can re-do the acquisitions by clicking the Backwards button on the probe handle twice in succession.
 On all points on the side walls of the glenoid face (inferior scapular neck, anterior lines), probe as medial on the bone as possible to aid in registration.